Observing network dynamics through sentinel nodes: Sentinel node approximation for brain data

 We ran the coupled double-well dynamics on the network estimated for each participant for the range of $D$ values used in the main text.
 Then, we ran the optimization algorithm to identify a set of $n = \lfloor \ln N \rfloor = 5$ sentinel nodes.
 We removed $\sum_{\ell=1}^L \overline{x}_{\ell}$ in the definition of $\varepsilon$, i.e., Eq.~(3) in the main text, because the present $x_i$ can take both positive and negative values and this sum only contributes a normalization factor without affecting the optimization.
 For each participant, we repeated this procedure $100$ times, and computed $\varepsilon$ for each optimized node set.
 We also generated the same number of degree-preserving and completely random node sets and calculated $\varepsilon$ for each node set.
 We visually compare the average $\varepsilon$ between the node set types across the $900$ participants in the main text.
 We find that, although the tendency is weak, optimal node sets tend to yield a smaller $\varepsilon$ than completely random node sets.
 We used a mixed effects model in which the dependent variable was approximation error, the fixed independent variable was node set type (reference: completely random node sets), and there was a random intercept for each individual.
 Because $\varepsilon$ is not widely distributed, we used $\varepsilon$, not $\ln \varepsilon$, as the dependent variable.
-We found that $\varepsilon$ for the optimal node sets was 6.09\% smaller than that for the completely random node sets (intercept: $b = 1791$, $t = 143.0$, $p < 10^{-7}$, where $b$ is the coefficient from the mixed-effects model; optimized: $b = -109.0$, $t = -23.16$, $p < 10^{-7}$).
-The degree-preserving node sets had 3.41\% smaller error on average ($b = -61.16$, $t = -12.99$, $p < 10^{-7}$).
+We found that $\varepsilon$ for the optimal node sets was 5.81\% smaller than that for the completely random node sets (see Table \ref{tab:fmri-models}).

+To assess the generality of these results with respect to the choice of the dynamics, we ran the same analysis for the mutualistic species, SIS, and gene-regulatory dynamics.
+In addition, we ran the same analysis for the coupled Wilson-Cowan model for neuronal dynamics given by

+where $x_i$ represents the activation level of a mass of neurons, $\mu$ controls the activation threshold, and $\tau$ controls the slope of the activation function \cite{laurence2019}.
+We set $\mu=3$ and $\tau=1$ following \cite{laurence2019}.
+We show the results in Table~\ref{tab:fmri-models}.
+The table indicates that the result that optimal and degree-preserving node sets, in particular the former, provide a better approximation to $\overline{x}$ than completely random node sets remains the same for the different dynamics.